zephray/VerilogBoy/README.md

 Here are the results of several tests I have tried to run on it.

+PPU implementation is ... wrong: There are two pipelines in the GameBoy PPU, one for BG and one for sprite.
+I only implemented one for both.
+There is only one fetcher, though.

 Note: Tests which depends on the revision / model of GameBoy are omitted.
 VerilogBoy only focus on behaviors that are common among all monochrome GameBoys (GS).

 ### Blargg's tests